MAE776569/Guestbook/README.md

 ## How to install

-Navigate to the project root directory and run the commands in the terminal
+Navigate to the project root directory and run the following commands in the terminal

 - `npm run build` *to build the front-end files*